Welcome to ELC Broward’s VPK program page

 - Specialized Instructional Services program (SIS): hours vary based on services provided.
 SIS is for children with special needs who have current individual educational plans (IEP) developed with Broward County Schools.
 Learn more about VPK SIS.

 VPK Child Care Provider Listing:

 Looking for a certified child care provider in your area?
 View our VPK Child Care Provider Listing.
-This list is updated on a weekly basis.
+This list is updated on a monthly basis.

 Search for VPK providers in Broward County and view their profile:

 To search for VPK providers in Broward County and view their profile, click here.

 This link will take you to the Department of Children and Families (DCF) Provider Search and Profile.
 To locate a provider, please follow these steps:

 Step 1: Enter a Zip Code, City or County to produce a list of childcare providers in that area –OR– Enter an Address, Provider Name or License # to select a specific child care provider

 Step 2: Providers offering VPK will have the VPK logo listed to the right under the “Programs” heading